Oaklight/ToolRegistry/docs/source/examples/mcp_calculator.md

-# Example Makde and Use of Calculator MCP Tool
+# Example Make and Use of Calculator MCP Tool

 The file [concurrent_raw_results.txt](concurrent_raw_results.txt) contains the raw statistics from the concurrent tool calls benchmark when developing different integrations of toolregistry.